how to get better at marketing

 Vulnerability can mean taking a stand on social issues.
 It can mean sharing a challenge you overcame.
 It can mean talking about mistakes you’ve made and what you learned from them.
 It can mean being honest about your attitude or your failed launches or your fears.

 Now, I know what you’re gonna say.
 “Well Asia, I don’t want to get vulnerable in my marketing because–” and I’m gonna stop you RIGHT THERE because not only have I heard all of the excuses to not get vulnerable, I can (and will!) refute every damn one of them.
-Because you’re here to learn how to get better at marketing, and I’m here to give you a little kick in the ass so you can.
+Because you’re here to learn how to get better at marketing, and I’m here to give you a friendly brand strategist kick in the ass so you can.

 1. You hate confrontation, you don’t want to make waves, and you want to be liked.